 The most important thing to remember about a Skype interview is that it is a real interview and you need to be just as prepared and professional as you would in person.

 Before the interview get a friend or colleague to help you make a test call.
 Although Skype has the options to check your sound and video quality there are various issues which can arise during Skype calls detectable only by another person.
 For example, use the test call to proof the lighting of your space.
-It is more difficult to concentrate in an interview when the applicant is completely in the dark and all we see is an outline of the person.
+It is more difficult to concentrate in an interview when the applicant is completely in the dark and all we see is your outline.
 Make sure you set up in front of a neutral background.
-You may, understandably, be a fan of Drake but the giant poster you have hanging in your room should not be visible behind you during your interview.
+You may, understandably, be a fan of Beyoncé but the giant poster you have hanging in your room should not be visible behind you during your interview.
 Also check on the effects of any background noise.
 Close your windows and ensure anything that may be happening around you cannot be heard during the call.
 The best way to do this is to use a headset and make sure there are no interruptions during your interview.
 If your roommate is cooking dinner during your interview let them know in advance to not barge in and ask what kind of noodles you want.

 Be online at least 15 minutes before the scheduled time for the interview.
 Just like in –person interviews, if you are not at least 5 minutes early, you are late.
 Being late is disrespectful and makes for a bad first impression.
 And also just like in-person interviews, you need to dress the part.
 You would never show up to an in-person interview wearing an old hoodie and a Skype interview is no different.
 If the interviewer can tell you are basically wearing your pyjamas it does not make a favourable impact.